jhrcook/CoreMLDemoApp/README.md

 ## ML Model Creation

 I began by following the tutorial [How to Retrain an Image Classifier for New Categories](https://www.tensorflow.org/hub/tutorials/image_retraining) to retrain a general image classifier to recognize the images.
-I can then exported a CoreML object and import that into a simple iOS app that tries to predict the cactus from a new image.
+I can then convert to and export a CoreML object and import that into a simple iOS app that tries to predict the cactus from a new image.

 ### Install TensorFlow and TensorFlow Hub